s0rta/revengate-new/roadmap.md

 - [ ] Strategy.refresh() updates the internal index
 - [ ] phantruch is destroyed if the vital assembly is broken or stolen
 - [ ] startled strategy: flee when first contact is from afar, attack when from nearby
-- [ ] upgrade DialoguePane to the latest Dialogue Manager API
 - [ ] F-Droid [Reproducible Builds](https://f-droid.org/docs/Reproducible_Builds/)
-- [ ] document the build process
-- [ ] bug: two finger pan is really choppy when the fingers are too close to one another
 - [ ] potion of absinthe
-- [ ] Benoît roams after the meeting and after yielding
-- [ ] Salapou can steal your items

 Performance:
 - [ ] cache stats modifiers for the whole turn (with inval on mods changing events)